 From the desk of Drew Brown:

+The MLB bold predictions 2013 is finally complete.
 During the offseason, I always make sure I put together some sort of article for realistic, but at the same time unrealistic predictions that could happen in the upcoming season.
 Last year, my predictions were pretty inaccurate, and hopefully that changes.
 The predictions are usually a little bit of a far cry, and I enjoy thinking about these wild scenarios.
 So without further adieu, here are my bold predictions for each team heading into the 2013 season.

 Trevor Cahill will continue his rise to being one of the best pitchers in the league, while Paul Goldschmidt is a National League All-Star and MVP candidate.

 Jason Heyward, Justin Upton, and B.J.
 Upton will make up the best outfield in baseball and will combine for close to 80 home runs.

 Last season was not a fluke, and the Orioles will find themselves in the playoffs again behind AL MVP candidate Adam Jones.

 The Red Sox will be a disappointment again, but Felix Doubront will be the best starter in the rotation, and will post better numbers than Jon Lester, Clay Buchholz, and Ryan Dempster.

 Anthony Rizzo will be a National League All-Star and Alfonso Soriano will finally be traded out of the Windy City after years of being a trade candidate.

 Chris Sale will make a serious case for the American League Cy Young and Addison Reed will be one of the best young relievers in the MLB.